Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Conclusions and future work

 Compared to previous approaches reported in the literature, the methodology developed in this study offers several distinctive advantages.
-While most existing works in the Mar Menor and other similar systems have relied on short time series, narrower ranges of chlorophyll-a values, or surface-only estimates, our framework integrates nearly a decade of Sentinel 2 imagery with \textit{in situ} buoy measurements and explicitly extends predictions across the water column.
-By combining advanced atmospheric correction through C2RCC and its variants with a systematic evaluation of band combinations, aggregation strategies, and a wide array of ML and DL models, the proposed solution achieves robust results at multiple depths, which were validated by reproducing known events such as the 2016 eutrophication crisis and the 2022 whiting phenomenon.
-This ability to generate spatially explicit chlorophyll-a maps not only at the surface but also at subsurface layers provides a more comprehensive perspective of lagoon dynamics, delivering a richer and more informative output than existing empirical or single-depth approaches.
+While most existing works in the Mar Menor and other similar systems have relied on short time series, narrower ranges of Chl-a values, or surface-only estimates, our framework integrates nearly a decade of Sentinel 2 imagery with \textit{in situ} buoy measurements and explicitly extends predictions across the water column.
+By combining advanced atmospheric correction through C2RCC and its variants with a systematic evaluation of band combinations, aggregation strategies, and a wide array of ML models, the proposed solution achieves robust results at multiple depths, which were validated by reproducing known events such as the 2016 eutrophication crisis and the 2022 whiting phenomenon.
+This ability to generate spatially explicit Chl-a maps not only at the surface but also at subsurface layers provides a more comprehensive perspective of lagoon dynamics, delivering a richer and more informative output than existing empirical or single-depth approaches.
 Thus, this capability enhances monitoring by combining the temporal continuity of buoy measurements with the spatial coverage of remote sensing.

 In summary, the framework provides a reproducible and transferable approach for Chl-a estimation in optically complex waters.
 Its integration of Sentinel 2 imagery, advanced atmospheric correction, and a wide array of learning algorithms makes it a valuable tool for long-term monitoring of the Mar Menor and potentially other vulnerable coastal and inland water bodies.
+Furthermore, the automated pipeline puts the framework available to any interested party in creating chlorophyll maps of the Mar Menor immediately.

 However, several limitations must be acknowledged.
 Model performance decreases with depth, reflecting the inherent challenges of retrieving reliable reflectances from optically complex waters, where signal attenuation and variability increase with distance from the surface.
-Cloud cover imposes an additional permanent constraint, reducing the temporal resolution of usable Sentinel 2 imagery.
-Moreover, the current processing workflow involves multiple sequential steps (downloading SAFE files, atmospheric correction, feature generation, aggregation, and model inference), which implies substantial effort for each new set of maps generated.
+Moreover, cloud cover imposes an additional permanent constraint, reducing the temporal resolution of usable Sentinel 2 imagery.